-Jim: It’s armored with steel and fiberglass.
-It also features an active faraday cage to protect its occupants and the communication equipment, cameras, monitors, and computers from lightning, EMP, high voltage lines, and electronic eves dropping.
+The safe room is armored with steel and fiberglass.
+It also features an active Faraday cage to protect its occupants and the communication equipment, cameras, monitors, and computers from lightning, EMP, high voltage lines, and electronic eavesdropping.

-Jim: It’s basically the Keystone model, but it was customized for us.
-We went to the factory and worked with Tom Hanagan, President of Four Wheel Campers, and his team.
+The camper is basically the Four Wheel Camper Keystone model, but it was customized for us.
+We went to the factory and worked with the Four Wheel Camper team.

 The main custom change is a door in the front and the back of the camper.
 They had to reinforce the frame to have egress into the command center.
 Four Wheel Campers then had to move the bench from the front and redesign some of the interior because of the second door.

-Other customizations include removing the fresh water holding tank and moving it to the truck.
-The Survivor Truck has a fifty gallon water tank as its primary water tank.
+Other custom aspects include removing the fresh water holding tank and moving it to the truck.
+The Survivor Truck has a 50-gallon water tank as its primary water tank.
 It also has other supplemental water tanks.
 The big water tank is actually below the bed of the truck.

-The truck bed has a sixteen-inch riser system which gives us thirty-eight cubic feet of additional storage under the camper.
-There is also a four drawer system, with two of the drawers being accessed from inside the command center.
+The truck bed has a 16-inch riser system which gives us 38 cubic feet of additional storage under the camper.
+There is also a four-drawer system, with two of the drawers being accessed from inside the command center.
 The water system is then below that.

 Everything in the Survivor Truck was scanned into SolidWorks.
 Before we even went to Four Wheel Camper, we had the Keystone in SolidWorks and made sure it was going to fit.
 We designed the utility bed around that, and then the bed was modified after the camper was on to get even more storage.

-Initially we were going to build our own camper, but the with the attention to detail Four Wheel Campers offers, there was no need.
-This camper works perfectly for our needs.
+Initially we were going to build our own camper, but with the attention to detail Four Wheel Campers offers, there was no need.
+This camper works perfectly for what we needed.

-Jim: We contacted Torklift International and they were happy to work with us.
-The Glowsteps were a simple application that I installed myself.
+We contacted Torklift International and they were happy to work with us.
+The Torklift GlowSteps were a simple application that I installed myself.

-Since that first Glowstep installation, the vehicle was lifted four and a half inches and taller tires were added.
+Since that first GlowStep installation, the vehicle was lifted 4.5-inches and taller tires were added.
 With these changes, the rig is actually a foot taller than it was originally.
-To add an additional foot, Torklift built me a new Glowstep system.
+To add an additional foot, Torklift built me a new GlowStep system.
 They’ve been terrific.

-Above: The MileMarker winch and crane hook, Bulldog Lighting 50″ LED combo-beam light bar and the LightForce 170 Stryker lights
+The MileMarker winch and crane hook, Bulldog Lighting 50″ LED combo-beam light bar, and the LightForce 170 Stryker lights.

-Jim: It’s very close to being complete, but there are some things left.
+It’s very close to being complete, but there are some things left.
 I am getting a new air conditioner from Dometic for the command center.
 I am also re-doing the entire dash of the truck with VDO Gauges and I want to improve the surveillance system.
-It should all be done before the Overland Expo.

 Taking a step back, the Survivor Truck has already exceeded my expectations.
 In terms of the vehicle itself, it has surpassed what I wanted it to accomplish.